What Does It Mean When Food Is Kosher?

 Key takeaways

-• 'Kosher' means 'fit' or 'proper' in Hebrew — it's a system of Jewish dietary law rooted in Torah passages in Leviticus and Deuteronomy, governing which foods may be eaten and how they must be prepared.
+• Kosher means 'fit' or 'proper' in Hebrew — it's a Jewish dietary system rooted in Torah law (Leviticus 11, Deuteronomy 14) and developed extensively in the Mishnah and Talmud.

 FAQs